Dating after Marriage

 Well, you can imagine what that led to.
 Sherry became very resentful about Troy’s lack of interest in their new home.
 He would come home and watch TV or play video games instead of fixing things that needed to be fixed.

-When Jill arrived, Troy didn’t seem any more interested in caring for his new daughter than he did in caring for their home.
+When Jill arrived, Todd didn’t seem any more interested in caring for his new daughter than he did in caring for their home.
 Getting up at night?
 Forget it.
 Diapering?
 Never.

 At first, Sherry tried to keep her resentment to herself, and just went around seething.
 But eventually, she could not keep it in, and she lit into Troy.